hidny/CuboidSimplePhaseNetSearch/README.md

 I googled for the eigenvectors and eigenvalues...

-and found 9.4956...
+and found that the biggeset eigenvalue is 9.4956...

 https://matrixcalc.org/ gives this:
-9.4956226893
+9.4956226893 ...
 I also took screenshots of the exact form of the solution from wolframalpha.
-(See the pics folder)
+(See the pics folder) I believe that it's the solution to a cubic polynomial, but I'm not 100% sure.

-That means that for every layer you add to the 1x1xN cuboid, you get around 9.5 times more possible configurations.
+The eigenvalue found means that for every layer you add to the 1x1xN cuboid, you get around 9.5 times more possible configurations.

 I'm currently hoping to find something similar for all 1x1xN nets.
 I'll look into this later.